phylosopher07/phylosopher07.github.io/_posts/2023-02-10-schrodinger-equation.md

 \\[\boxed{  \hat{\mathcal{H}}\ket{\psi}=E\ket{\psi}  }\\]

-The solutions (_eigenfunctions of the Hamiltonian_) obtained through the separation of variables are not all solutions of the Schrödinger equation, but all solutions can be expressed by the basis contaning those eigenfunctions.
+The solutions (_eigenfunctions of the Hamiltonian_) obtained through the separation of variables are not all solutions of the Schrödinger equation, but all solutions can be expressed by the basis containing those eigenfunctions.

 \\[ \begin{align\*}
 i\hbar\frac{\partial}{\partial t}\ket{\Psi(t)} &= i\hbar\frac{\partial T}{\partial t}\ket{\psi} \nl